Skip to content

 Examples:

-• Finance reads Events from Base
+• Finance reads Events from shared business backends where needed

-• Market reads Artists from Base
+• Market reads Artists from shared business backends where needed

-• Venue reads Events from Base
+• Venue reads Events from shared business backends where needed

 ❌ Module → Core (for access decisions)